 2.2.
 Study Population

-A convenience sample of pregnant women living with obesity, with a recorded BMI  35 kg/m2, were approached by community midwives during their pregnancy booking-in appointment, and invited to participate in a specialist research clinic (The Fit for Birth plus trial; FFB+).
+A convenience sample of pregnant women living with obesity, with a recorded BMI ≥ 35 kg/m2, were approached by community midwives during their pregnancy booking-in appointment and invited to participate in a specialist research clinic (The Fit for Birth plus trial; FFB+).
+A BMI ≥ 35 kg/m2 being the threshold at which women were referred for antenatal bariatric services.
 Women with multiple pregnancies or below the age of 18 years old, were excluded from the study.
 The recruitment cycle for the study took place over 12 months.
 Written consent was obtained and the women advised that they could leave the study at any point without affecting routine antenatal care.

 2.3 Anthropometric & Dietary Measurements

 Participants were weighed and completed 3-day estimated food diaries , at 3 different time points: 16 weeks, 28 weeks and 36 weeks gestation.
-Three day food diaries were selected in preference to alternative food frequency questionnaires [35] as it has been argued that for longitudinal studies estimated food diaries include more food details and better able to demonstrate a relationship between food choices and nutrients [36](Stephen, 2007 #612).
+Three-day food diaries were selected in preference to alternative food frequency questionnaires [35] as it has been argued that for longitudinal studies estimated food diaries include more food details and better able to demonstrate a relationship between food choices and nutrients [36].
 Maternal weight change data was collected via community midwives during routine antenatal appointments.
 Data relating to age, weight, BMI, and birth weight were collated from the women’s medical health records.
 Maternal weight change was recorded at approximately 36 weeks gestation and birth weight data recorded following delivery of the baby.

 2.4 Procedure